Vikings lose Cousins to COVID list before game vs. Packers

 The Jacksonville Jaguars activated seven players from their COVID-19 reserve list, including defensive starters Josh Allen, Myles Jack and Damien Wilson.
 Allen, Jack and Wilson cleared protocols and will fly with the team to New England.

-The Jaguars (2-13) still have 20 players on the COVID-19 list, including three starting offensive linemen.
+The Jaguars (2-13) later added cornerback Shaquill Griffin to the list, bringing their total to 21 players.
+They also could be without defensive line coach Tosh Lupoi.
 Interim coach Darrell Bevell said Friday he hopes center Brandon Linder and guard Andrew Norwell will be cleared in time to play the Patriots.
 Jacksonville has a second plane lined up to take players who could still clear protocols as late as Sunday morning.

-Left tackle Cam Robinson is among four Jacksonville players already ruled out.
-Safeties Rudy Ford and Andrew Wingard and returner Jaydon Mickens also are out.
+Griffin, left tackle Cam Robinson, returner Jaydon Mickens and safeties Rudy Ford and Andrew Wingard are out.
 Bevell said rookie quarterback Trevor Lawrence will start, no matter what the offensive line looks like.

-Jacksonville also activated tight end Luke Farrell, receiver Laviska Shenault and defensive end Jordan Smith from COVID-19 reserve and moved running back Travis Etienne from the COVID-19 list back to injured reserve.

 Also returning from COVID-19 reserve on Friday: